-Join the College of Natural Sciences and Mathematics for a poster session presenting research of IUP’s women in STEM fields.
-The student awards ceremony is scheduled for 5:30 p.m. in 107 Weyandt.
+The College of Natural Sciences and Mathematics presents research of IUP’s women in STEM fields at a poster session in Weyandt Hall, followed by a panel of distinguished speakers and student awards ceremony at 5:30 p.m. in 107 Weyandt.

 Stop by to see the undergraduate research posters and presentations.
 Please see the

 Undergraduate Scholars Forum website for details.
 The full program will be available there soon.

 Need a coffee fix in the morning?
 Want to find other faculty who want to work on collaborative scholarship?
 Stop by at 9:30 in the Kovalchick Complex during the Undergraduate Scholars Forum Poster session for a fun time to make BOTH of those happen!
 Start